 Another benefit of the Omega 3 Handbook is that while you read it, you find yourself wanting to eat more fish and find a good quality fish oil supplement.
 That's what I did!
 I have drastically increased my intake of fish and fish oil after reading this book.

-The Omega 3 Handbook is 115 pages, which makes it easy to find the information you want fast —hence the reason it's called “Ready Reference for Healthcare Professionals.”
-The Omega 3 Handbook packs more information about omega 3 fatty acids than any book I've seen before —and does so in a way that anybody can understand.
+If you take fish oil supplements and want to know the facts, read this book.
+At 115 pages, you will find just want you are looking for quickly.
+The book packs more information about omega 3 fatty acids than any I've seen before —and does so in a way that anybody can understand.
 Highly recommended.